felixscherz/flake8-env-patterns/README.md

 |--------|---------------------------------------------------------|
 | FEP001 | environment variable does not match any allowed pattern |

+## rationale

+flake8-env-patterns helps with enforcing a convention for environment variable names when building a python application.

 ## configuration

 This plugin expects a comma-separated list of regex patterns to validate environment variable access